 While you’ll definitely want to tie your strengths to the role and company you’re applying for, you should avoid that approach when talking about your weaknesses.
 “You don’t necessarily want them associating a weakness with their company or with what they’re looking for,” Smith says.
 For example, if the job description for a sales role lists excellent verbal communication skills, you shouldn’t say one of your weaknesses is thinking on your feet during phone calls, even if you’ve worked hard to improve and feel more than competent now.

-Instead, prepare a couple of standard options to choose from and in each interview, talk about a weakness that doesn’t obviously impair your ability to perform the core functions of the role.
+Instead, talk about a weakness that doesn’t obviously impair your ability to perform the core functions of the role.
 Make sure you admit the weakness, pivot to the insight, and end on a strong note.
 “If someone can be honest and have the self-awareness to answer that question, I think that says a lot about their emotional intelligence and their professional maturity,” Smith says.

 If you’re applying for an engineering job, you might say:

 “My greatest weakness would probably be waiting too long to ask questions to clarify the goals of a project and to make sure I’m on the right path.
 I noticed in one of my first coding jobs out of college that I would get an assignment and, because I assumed I should be able to work independently, I’d waste time going down a particular road that didn’t 100% align with the ultimate goal and then would have to spend additional time making changes.
 After it happened once or twice, I started asking my manager more questions about why we were adding a particular feature, who it was intended for, what about the previous functionality had made for a poor experience, etc. And especially for bigger projects, I would reach out when I needed a gut check to ask follow-up questions as well as to share the work I’d done so far and what I was planning to do next.
 In the long run, it meant I could finish projects faster and do better work.”